 4. Doge’s Palace

 8. Taking a Gondola Ride

-Check out some of the best places to visit in Venice to learn more about the city
+« Check out some of the Best Places to Visit in Venice Guide to learn more about the city »

 If you have some extra time feel free to just start walking around the streets, alongside the canals, and over bridges.
 You will pass by plenty of picture worthy spots where you will be able to just relax and enjoy the scenery.
 Enjoy a nice Venetian dinner before calling it a night and getting ready for day 2.

 Some highly rated and valued hotels to choose from in Venice for nights 1 & 2 of your trip to Italy include:

 Day 2 – Exploring Venice Part II

 On your second day in Venice you will be able to venture a bit further out of the main island area through the Venetian Lagoon to the islands of Murano, Burano and Torcello.
 The first is known for its glass blowing, the second for its lace making and very colorful buildings, and the third for being where the history of Venice all began.
 You can easily head out on the waters by boat, utilizing the Venice public transportation system.
 Enjoy a full day out on the water and exploring the islands before heading back to Venice for night 2.

 » For everything you need to know about these islands check out the day guide of Exploring Murano, Burano and Torcello